-- 8.11 Though the change of use could result in an uplift in trip generation, it is not considered that this would result in a significant detrimental impact upon the surrounding transportation and highway networks. - 8.12 No car parking is proposed; however, the site is located within a Controlled Parking Zone which will limit opportunities for overspill parking. - 8.13 Due to existing site constraints it is not considered that easily accessible secure cycle storage could be provided and the lack of provision is considered to be acceptable in this instance.
+- 8.11 Though the change of use could result in an uplift in trip generation, it is not considered that this would result in a significant detrimental impact upon the surrounding transportation and highway networks. - 8.12 No car parking is proposed; however, the site is located within a Controlled Parking Zone which will limit opportunities for overspill parking. - 8.13 Due to existing site constraints it is not considered that easily accessible secure cycle storage of an acceptable design could likely be provided to the front of the property.
+As such the lack of provision is considered to be acceptable in this instance.